-It’s that time of the year again when super funds release their annual performance.
-This article looks at how the funds twist their performance relative to other funds and indexing.
+Every year, super funds annual performance.
+This article looks at how the funds twist their performance relative to other funds and indexing, and how they make their returns look better than they really are.

 The funds’ PR is parroted by the ratings agencies whose tables and good news story are accepted at face value by the media.